Yashks9979/Git-Tutorial/README.md

 19. 'git remote rename <'oldname'> <'newname'> -> renames the remote connection

 Note: The name of the remote connection is always used to establish communication between the repos

+20. 'git add <'file1'> <'file2'> <'file3'> -> this command will add multiple file changes togethr in the staging area

+21. 'git add .' -> will add all file from working repo to staging area